Hands2ElbowSurgeon

 Patients undergoing local anaesthetics do not require to fast.

-Patients undergoing regional block anaesthetics or general anaesthetic should fast from 12 midnight for morning lists and 6am for afternoon lists.
-You can drink water up to 2 hours prior to your operation
+Patients undergoing regional block anaesthetics or general anaesthetic should fast from 12 midnight for morning lists and 7am for afternoon lists.
+You sip water or other drinks (with a small amount of milk) up to when you are sent for to go to theatre.

 Time of admission at The Yorkshire Clinic

-Theatre lists will occur on Friday mornings, my secretary will discuss the arrangements for admission on booking your surgery.
+My theatre lists will occur on Fridays, the theatre admissions team will discuss the arrangements for admission on confirming your booking.

 Discharge

-This usually occurs on the same day, only patients undergoing more complex operations or the need for specialist therapy input the following day will stay overnight.
+This usually occurs on the same day, only patients undergoing the most complex operations or the need for specialist therapy input the following day will stay overnight.

 You will need to be picked up and taken home.
 You will be unable to drive as your arm will be in a sling and if you have had a regional anaesthetic your arm may be still numb.
 You will be given strong painkillers such as anti-inflammatories and co-codamol as take home medication.